 (1) Consists of the Second Amended and Restated 2003 Stock Plan (the Plan).
 On April 19, 2012, shareholders approved the Plan, and a total of 677,500 shares of our common stock were reserved for issuance pursuant to awards of restricted stock, restricted stock units and common stock under the Plan.
-A total of 380,161 shares of restricted stock have been awarded and 1,106 restricted stock units have been settled and issued as shares of common stock by Plan participants through December 31, 2018.
-As of December 31, 2018, a total of 8,110 shares of restricted stock were forfeited and once again became available for issuance under the Plan.
+A total of 412,205 shares of restricted stock have been awarded and 1,106 restricted stock units have been settled and issued as shares of common stock by Plan participants through December 31, 2019.
+As of December 31, 2019, a total of 8,110 shares of restricted stock were forfeited and once again became available for issuance under the Plan.

-Stock Performance Graph
+Table of Contents Stock Performance Graph

-The following graph compares Unitil Corporation's cumulative stockholder return since December 31, 2013 with the Peer Group index, comprised of the S&P 500 Utilities Index, and the S&P 500 index.
-The graph assumes that the value of the investment in the Company's common stock and each index (including reinvestment of dividends) was \$100 on December 31, 2013.
+The following graph compares Unitil Corporation's cumulative stockholder return since December 31, 2014 with the Peer Group index, comprised of the S&P 500 Utilities Index, and the S&P 500 index.
+The graph assumes that the value of the investment in the Company's common stock and each index (including reinvestment of dividends) was \$100 on December 31, 2014.